-The Department of Biology offers a Bachelor of Science degree in molecular and cellular biology.
-This degree will increase the breadth of undergraduate training and afford biology majors a greater range of educational possibilities and career options.
-The BS program is designed to provide a more rigorous preparation for advanced study in the biomedical sciences.
+The Department of Biology offers a Bachelor of Science degree in Molecular and Cellular Biology (MCB).
+The BS program is designed to provide a rigorous preparation for advanced study in the biomedical sciences.
 The program is tailored not only to students planning to enter PhD programs or obtain employment in the biotechnology industry, but also to premedical students.
-The BS program in molecular and cellular biology is administered by the faculty of the biology department and is open to all Hopkins undergraduates.
+The BS program in Molecular and Cellular Biology is administered by the faculty of the biology department and is open to all Hopkins undergraduates.

-Two of the upper-level electives must have a 020 number and be 3 or more credit hours.
+Two of the upper-level electives must have a 020 number.

 In addition to 6 credits of supervised research, 020.503-504, 020.513-514, 020.572 (intersession) or 020.597 (summer), and the university’s core requirements, the course requirements for the BS in molecular and cellular biology degree are as follows:

 - Cell Biology 020.306

 - Biochemistry Project Lab 020.315 or Protein Engineering Biochemistry Lab 250.253

 - Developmental Genetics Lab 020.340

 - Introductory Chemistry Lab I & II 030.105-106

 - Introductory Organic Chemistry I & II 030.205-206